 The Munich manuscript from about 70 – 100 AD taught “Yeshu the Nazarene.”
-“Yeshu” translates through Greek to English as “Jesus.”
+“Yeshu” translates from Greek to English as “Jesus.”
 Morris Goldstein notes, “The exaction of the death penalty on the eve of Passover is strong verification that Jesus, the Christ of Christianity, is meant.”
 This represents an excellent example of a rabbinical reference to Jesus from the first century.

 The word “hanged” referred to crucifixion.
-We know this because both Luke 23:39 and Galatians 3:13 both use it this way.
+We know this because both Luke 23:39 and Galatians 3:13 use it this way.
 But why were the Jewish authorities “Hanging” Jesus rather than stoning him as their law required?
-The best explanation that has been put forward is because he was killed under the Romans, and crucifixion was the preferred mode of execution for criminals in Christ’s time.
-The Jews were not allowed the privilege of exacting capital punishment on their citizens while under Roman law.
+The best explanation that has been put forward is that he was killed under the Romans, and crucifixion was the preferred mode of execution for criminals in Christ’s time.
+The Jews were not allowed the privilege of exacting capital punishment on their citizens under Roman law.

 This passage is also significant because of what it does not deny.
 First, it confirms the Jews were involved in Christ’s death.
 This is not just some later invention to lame the Jews for Christ’s crucifixion.
-It demonstrates the Jewish authorities carried out the sentencing although they did determine the means of execution.
+It demonstrates the Jewish authorities carried out the sentencing, although they did determine the means of execution.
 The result is a clear affirmation of the death of Christ.
 Second, the passage affirms Christ performed miracles because he was blamed as a sorcerer.
-This was in fact the same charge leveled against Christ in Mark 3:22 and Matthew 9:34; 12:24.
+This was, in fact, the same charge leveled against Christ in Mark 3:22 and Matthew 9:34; 12:24.
 There is an affirmation not only that Christ was a sorcerer, but that he was killed.

 Verdict of The Early Rabbis

-There is no indication that the early rabbis thought Christ was a myth or legend but rather they all agree he was an actual person.
+There is no indication that the early rabbis thought Christ was a myth or legend, but they all agree he was an actual person.
 Of course, they considered him a heretic teaching false doctrine and that he deserved the death sentence for blasphemy.
 But there is no indication they considered him to be only a legend.

 Klausner thought the earliest reliable rabbinic sources give us the following facts concerning Christ,